MatthewShowman/it-seminar-capstone/README.md

 Step 4.
 Update mssql.utils.js with the connection string needed for the DB

 Step 5.
 In the terminal, run "npm start" to start the backend API

+# Front End:

+** The routing to the server is nor complete.
+The posts and fetching of some data is critical to continue developing

+Step 1: Initial Setup: connect to the MSSQL instance using the correct credentials

+Step 2: Run the command 'nodemon index.js' in the command line within the project folder

+Step 3: on your browser, navigate to localhost:3000 to view the UI